Blind Multimodal Quality Assessment of Low-light Images: Multimodal Low-light Image Quality (MLIQ) Database Construction

 \subsubsection{Luminance}

 Low-light images mainly suffer from insufficient or uneven brightness.
 The quality level of low-light images is sensitively dependent on visual brightness perception.
-The QSD information contains quality clues (\textit{i.e.}, keywords) that describe the luminance status, which can effectively provide supplementary information.
+The text information contains quality clues (\textit{i.e.}, keywords) that describe the luminance status, which can effectively provide supplementary information.
 Therefore, it is significantly meaningful to explore the relationship between brightness and quality.

-We start by figuring out how QSD represents the image quality from the view of brightness.
-The luminance-based QSD features, covering `\textit{dark}', `\textit{dim}', `\textit{light}', and `\textit{bright}', represent the illumination condition.
-We calculate the histogram of the luminance QSD feature on the entire database, as shown in Fig.~\ref{fig:relation_image_audio_mos} (a).
+We start by figuring out how QSD-based text represents the image quality from the view of brightness.
+The luminance quality features, covering `\textit{dark}', `\textit{dim}', `\textit{light}', and `\textit{bright}', represent the illumination condition.
+We calculate the histogram of the luminance feature on the entire database, as shown in Fig.~\ref{fig:relation_image_text_mos} (a).
 As seen, the MOS value corresponding to `\textit{dark}', `\textit{dim}', `\textit{light}', and `\textit{bright}' is concentrated around $0.2$ to $0.4$, $0.4$ to $0.5$, $0.5$ to $0.6$, and $0.6$ to $0.8$, respectively.
-Intuitively, the histogram of each luminance QSD feature should obey an independent Gaussian distribution.
+Intuitively, the histogram of each luminance feature should obey an independent Gaussian distribution.
 Therefore, we adopt a Gaussian function to fit the histogram of `\textit{dark}', `\textit{dim}', `\textit{light}', and `\textit{bright}', and the Gaussian centers are $0.2797$, $0.4338$, $0.5744$, and $0.6745$, respectively.
-The above observations suggest that the luminance QSD features have a strong relationship with the image quality.
+The above observations suggest that the luminance attribute has a strong relationship with the image quality.

-Next, we analyze the relationship between images, QSD features, and quality scores based on brightness.
-We report the stacked histogram of the length of verbal at various luminance conditions in Fig.~\ref{fig:relation_image_audio_mos} (b).
+Next, we analyze the relationship between images, texts, and quality scores based on brightness.
+We report the stacked histogram of the length of verbal at various luminance conditions in Fig.~\ref{fig:relation_image_text_mos} (b).
 As seen, `\textit{dim}' and `\textit{dark}' represent low luminance, which tend to have shorter verbal lengths.
 This is consistent with our experience that people often have difficulty describing very dark scenes with long verbal descriptions.